-The nursing laboratory is open several hours per week for students to practice essential clinical skills with support from faculty.
+The nursing laboratory is available and open at northeast and Newtown campus several hours per week for students to practice essential clinical skills with support from faculty.
 Please visit the lab for details.

 10.0 STUDENT NURSE ORGANIZATIONS

 10.1 Sigma Theta Tau International Honor Society of Nursing